Little Saigon: Nebraska

+10,832 Vietnamese people live in Nebraska as of 2024, mostly concentrated in Lincoln and Omaha.
+Lincoln was designated a "refugee-friendly" city by the U.S. Department of State in the 1970s, and has been a federally designated refugee resettlement site since the '80s.
+There are many businesses along Lincoln's 27th St. Lincoln has a Buddhist Center and Omaha has a Buddhist Temple.
+Vietnamese is the third-most spoken language in the state, after Spanish and English.

 New Mexico

 Albuquerque, New Mexico has a small "Little Saigon" community with various Vietnamese restaurants and businesses on and around Central Avenue in the city's International District.

 New York

 New York City's unofficial "Little Saigon" Vietnamese community exists near the intersection of the Bowery and Grand Street.
 Although small compared with nearby Chinatown, the area is differentiated by the large presence of Vietnamese stores as compared with Chinese stores.

 North Carolina

 In Charlotte, Central Avenue (near Briar Creek Road) is the original "Chinatown" consisting of "Saigon Square" and a pair of other Chinese/Vietnamese shopping plazas that include "Dim Sum Restaurant" (which serves New York-style dim sum), the "Eang Hong Supermarket", "Van Loi" (which serves cha shao), and a dozen or so other stores.

 Saigon Square has various Vietnamese (albeit not Chinese) stores including Phở Hòa (Vietnamese noodles).

-Asian Corner Mall on North Tryon Street and Sugar Creek Road, developed from the defunct Tryon Mall in 1999, with "Dragon Court Restaurant", "Hong Kong BBQ", "International Supermarket", and "New Century Market" and several other Chinese/Vietnamese stores.
+Asian Corner Mall, located near North Tryon Street and Sugar Creek Road, opened in 1999 in the former Tryon Mall.
+It contained several Asian restaurants, markets, and other businesses, including Dragon Court Restaurant, Hong Kong BBQ, International Supermarket, New Century Market, and other Chinese and Vietnamese stores.
+The mall closed in January 2023 after issues were found with its fire safety systems.
+The property was later planned for redevelopment as Sugar Yards.

 There are also areas in Greensboro where Vietnamese-run businesses (including stores and restaurants) are prevalent.